hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

     A `PolicyBased` gateway only supports the `Basic` sku.
 Further, the `UltraPerformance` sku is only supported by an `ExpressRoute` gateway.

+~> **NOTE:** To build a UltraPerformance ExpressRoute Virtual Network gateway, the associated Public IP needs to be sku "Standard" not "Basic"

 * `ip_configuration` (Required) One or two `ip_configuration` blocks documented below.
     An active-standby gateway requires exactly one `ip_configuration` block whereas an active-active gateway requires exactly two `ip_configuration` blocks.